Lama-Alfaifi/SDA-Agentic-AI-Bootcamp-Challenges/Challenge_2_LLM_as_a_Jury_Laptop_Evaluation/README.md

 (If using Google Colab, store it securely in userdata.get('OPENAI_API_KEY')).

 4. **Execute the Notebook:**
-Open Challenge_2_LLM_as_a_Jury_Laptop_Evaluation.ipynb and execute all cells sequentially to generate the evaluation report.
+Open LLM_as_a_Jury_Laptop_Evaluation .ipynb and execute all cells sequentially to generate the evaluation report.